-Jabeur breezes into round two at Wimbledon
+Jabeur safely into second round at Wimbledon

 |Coverage: Live across BBC TV, radio and online with extensive coverage on BBC iPlayer, Red Button, Connected TVs and mobile app.

-World number two Ons Jabeur breezed into the second round at Wimbledon with a straight sets victory against Swedish qualifier Mirjam Bjorklund.
+World number two Ons Jabeur comfortably progressed to the second round at Wimbledon with a straight-set victory over qualifier Mirjam Bjorklund.

-The Tunisian third seed beat her opponent 6-1 6-3 to make the ideal start to the championships.
+The Tunisian third seed beat her Swedish opponent 6-1 6-3 to make the ideal start to the championships.

 Jabeur had withdrawn from the Eastbourne International prior to Wimbledon with a knee injury.

-But she showed no sign of struggling with the issue as she took just 53 minutes to secure the win.
+But she showed no sign of struggling with the issue as she needed just 53 minutes to secure the win.

+Second seed Anett Kontaveit and former champion Angelique Kerber were also among the winners on the first day at SW19, but seventh seed Danielle Collins is out.

-Jabeur, who rose to a career-high second in the world rankings on Monday, reached the quarter-finals at Wimbledon last year, seeing off Venus Williams and Garbine Muguruza before falling to world number one Iga Swiatek.
+Jabeur, who rose to a career-high second in the world rankings on Monday, reached the quarter-finals at Wimbledon last year, seeing off Venus Williams, Garbine Muguruza and Iga Swiatek before losing to Aryna Sabalenka.

 She comes into this tournament in strong form, having won the German Open earlier this month.